James Seidl co-founded Minneapolis-based Legal Research Center, Inc., in 1978 and

 designing software and hardware solutions, as well as hands-on software development.

-Mr. Haddad spent the last seven years focusing on legal software and ways to improve
+Mr. Haddad spent the last fourteen years focusing on legal software and ways to improve

 the use of technology in the legal market space.
 Prior to joining LRC, he managed

 the software development organization for King & Spalding, one of largest law firms

 in the US, where he focused on building legal practice systems, Extranets, and knowledge